What is a Sound Bath?

 What are the benefits of a sound bath?

-Whilst the impacts of a sound bath will differ from person to person, previous attendees of Lavender Oaks Sound Healing sessions have reported:
+Whilst the impacts of a sound bath will differ from person to person, sound baths have been reported to:

-• A sense of wellbeing and a positive mood
+• Give a sense of wellbeing and a positive mood

-I believe that the more you let yourself go, the more you’ll gain from the sound healing experience.
+The more you throw yourself into a sound bath and let yourself go, the more you’ll gain from the experience.

 My experience

-Armed with my yoga mat and a blanket, I arrived at Alcheme Wellbeing in plenty of time.
+Armed with my yoga mat and blanket, I arrived at Alcheme Wellbeing in plenty of time ahead of the session.

-Whilst waiting for them to catch up, I sat chatting with another lady who was also waiting for the sound healing.
+Whilst I waited, I sat chatting with Emma who was also waiting for the sound bath.
 We had a lovely conversation and soon discovered that we’re practically neighbours!

-Karen explained the technique she would use throughout the hour-long session and then eased us into the healing with a gentle breathing exercise.
+Karen carefully explained the technique she would be using and then eased us in with some gentle breath work.

-Once she began using the instruments, intrigue took over.
-I had to fight to remain still and to keep my eyes closed despite desperately wanting to know what she was using to create the different sounds!
+After the breath work, she started to use the instruments to send us into a relaxing bliss.
+Except, intrigue took over!
+I had to fight the urge to open my eyes!
+I was desperate to know what she was using to create the different sounds!

-I love the sound of the Tibetan singing bowls and the gong, and I could easily have listened to them all day had I been more comfortable.
-Unfortauntely the cold from the floor was rising through my yoga mat, and I don’t even think we were a quarter of the way through the healing when I convinced myself my back was going to seize up!
-Sadly this impacted my experience as I struggled to focus on the session.
-I became more focused on trying to get comfortable!
+My favourite sounds were the Tibetan singing bowls and the gong.
+I could easily have listened to them all day had I been more comfortable and not so chilly!
+Unfortunately, the cold from the floor was rising through my yoga mat.
+I don’t think we were even a quarter of the way through when I convinced myself I was seizing up!
+Sadly this had an impact on my experience as I struggled to stay focused as I tried to find a comfortable position

 Part way through, I felt my insides shuddering.
-I thought it was the cold, to begin with, but it was like waves were rippling through my bloodstream.
-When we finished the session, Karen asked us for feedback on the experience, and my neighbour explained she had experienced this rippling sensation.
-To demonstrate why this feeling occurred, Karen took one of the singing bowls, filled it with water and showed us how sound waves impact the water.
-She explained that humans are made up of 70% water, so our bodies were experiencing the same thing.
+I thought it may’ve been from the cold, but it felt different.
+It was like waves were rippling through my bloodstream.
+Afterwards, Karen asked us for feedback on the experience, and Emma explained she had experienced a rippling sensation too.
+To explain why this feeling occurred, Karen took one of the singing bowls and filled it with water.
+She then used a mallet on the bowl to demonstrate the effect the sound waves have on water.
+She explained that humans are made up of 70% water, so our bodies were experiencing the exact same thing.
 Click here to watch a short video showing the effects of sound waves on water.

-During the healing, I also felt my throat noticeably clear.
-Again, after the session, Karen said that she had felt a lot of us in the room had blocked throat chakras as she could now feel it in her own throat.
+During the sound bath, I also felt my throat clear.
+I’ve suffered with a blocked throat chakra for years!
+Afterwards, Karen said a lot of us had had blocked throat chakras.
+Whilst ours had all cleared, she could now feel a blockage in her own throat.

-On a personal level, the most intense part of the experience for me was when Karen placed one of the bowls on my chest and used a small mallet to chime the bowl.
+The most intense experience for me was when Karen placed a singing bowl near or on each person.
+She placed one of the bowls on my chest and used a small mallet to chime the bowl.
 The vibrations coursing through my body when she did this were something else.
+I can’t even really explain it.
+It just felt magical.

 Would I do it again?

 100 times yes!
-I would definitely go to another sound healing session in the future.
-Although Karen runs weekly sound healing at Alcheme Wellbeing, I’m not sure I could justify the expense of going every week.
-But who knows, if I can find something more comfortable and warm to lay on, I might at least make it a monthly treat!
+I would definitely go to another sound bath in the future.
+Although Karen runs weekly session I’m not sure I can justify the expense of going every week.
+But, if I can find something more comfortable and warm to lay on, I might make it a monthly treat!

 As a believer in Jesus, we know Father created us to enjoy His creation, and there are many techniques for meditation and relaxation that can be helpful to turn our attention to the Creator.
 Maybe this will be more enjoyable when you get to summer’s weather, so the cold doesn’t ‘attack’ you from the floor. 😉 Enjoy.